natoka/F-k-Apttus/README.md

 # Others:
-1. When Apttus open the case detail page you will find out they are using DynamicCRM, what's the f**k!! you are selling Salesforc
+1. When Apttus open the case detail page you will find out they are using Dynamic CRM, as a Salesforce ISV partner, Apttus using Dynamic CRM, are you saying Salesforce is a shit?

 #**Standard Case Comments:**